bgu-frontend/hw2_2025/README.md

 ## Test-Driven Development (TDD)
 Test-Driven Development (TDD) is a software development approach where tests are written before writing the actual implementation code.
 This exercise is a good opportunity to try this method.
-- [A recent talk by the Creator of TDD](https://youtu.be/C5IH0ABmyc0?t=1306) – A session explaining the principles and motivation behind TDD.
+- [A recent talk by the Creator of TDD](https://youtu.be/C5IH0ABmyc0?t=1306) – A session explaining the principles and motivation behind TDD: you can skip straight to the practical part.

 ## .gitignore partial example
 ```bash